EndCod3r/dank-streamer/README.md

 Run: `python index.py` and it should work if not make an issue and I'll try to resolve it as soon as I can.

+You can check if the positions if you add the numbers into the TestPositons.py file and running: `python TestPositions.py`

 Enjoy!